 Please note they book up MONTHS in advance and that you need to book the soft play and cafe separately!!!
 Make your child a member of Swiss Cottage Leisure Centre and you will get a discount on hiring Rascals.
 It works out cheaper that way.

 I have also been to birthday parties given by Creative Movements and Will at Amanda’s Action Club and was mighty impressed with both of them!
 I even tried booking Will for one of my daughter’s parties, but he was booked up more than three months in advance and in the end I gave up as I couldn’t find a venue for when he was available.

-For my daughter’s 4th birthday party we had SRBB come again.
-I have mentioned it before, but she is their biggest fan and it was them or nobody!
+For my daughter’s 4th birthday party we had Anita of Caterpillar Music come again.
 We held it in the upstairs function room at Cafe Med on Loudoun Road.
 Sadly, the owner of Cafe Med doesn’t like to do birthday parties anymore.
 It is a great shame as they did a fantastic job and I think they are losing out big time!

 3 House Club offers great parties.
 I have attended a few, and also had my daughter’s 5th birthday party there, and they have been lovely.
 The great thing about them is that you can literally just turn up not having to organise anything.
 I was heavily pregnant when we held her party here and it was such a relief to just turn up and not have to do anything.
 If you are busy (or pregnant), this can be an invaluable option!
 I can’t recommend them enough!